reelyactive/barnacles-postgres/README.md

 ### eventsToStore

-The eventsToStore option determines which events are to be stored in the database, and any event-specific options such as filters.
+The _eventsToStore_ option determines which events (_raddec_, _dynamb_ and/or _spatem_) are to be stored in the database, and any event-specific options such as filter parameters.
 For instance, to store only _dynamb_ objects with a given _deviceId_:

     {
       dynamb: {